Updated: Oct 6, 2022

-Do you know anyone who snores?
-A child who mouth breathes?
-Anyone who has difficulty with making speech sounds?
-Someone who coughs when they swallow food or liquids?
+Do you know anyone who snores, mouth breathes, avoids chewy/crunchy foods, has tension in their neck and jaw, or has difficulty with making speech sounds?
 They might have an Orofacial Myofunctional Disorder.

 OMDs are maladaptive patterns of the orofacial complex that, overtime, can cause symptoms that disrupt breastfeeding, facial skeletal growth and development, chewing, swallowing, speech, occlusion, and temporomandibular joint (TMJ) movement.
 They can be found in children and adults.

 Difficulty saying speech sounds, specifically: /r, l, s, z, sh, ch, t, d, n/, "tsh", and /j/.